-- 1. With the exception of the Special Committee, the President and Secretary shall serve as members of all committees. - 2.
+- 1. The full Board shall serve as members of all committees, unless otherwise established by the Board. - 2.
 The number of committee members is determined by written policy. - 3.
 Each committee shall have such powers and duties as may be delegated to it by the Board.
 Functions of the committee shall be defined in written policy that shall be reviewed periodically by the Board. - 4.
 The Committee Chair may convene a committee meeting.
 Dates of all committee meetings shall be coordinated with the CEO, or his designee(s), to avoid conflict and to assure completion of any required staff study or support. - 5.
 Each committee member and all Directors will be notified at least five days in advance of the committee meeting. - 6.
 The CEO, or his designee(s), shall attend each committee meeting to provide staff advice and assistance.

-7. The committee chair shall provide a report to the Board at its next regular board meeting.
+- 7. The committee chair shall provide a report to the Board at its next regular board meeting. - 8.
+Committee meetings attended by a quorum of the Board shall be conducted in accordance with the rules governing open meetings and executive sessions.